4rlenrey/AegrescitMedendo/README.md

 # AegrescitMedendo

-Project overview and idea behind it.

 I made this proof of concept project in my second semester of college to kinda show off to my programming proffesor.
-I was under the impression that, he didn't think I could write a working web application based on c++.
+I was under the impression, that he didn't think I could write a working web application based on c++.
 In order to show him that with modern tools it can be done, I've made this little app.

 It uses crow for most web-related stuff, sqlite_orm for database management and other small libraries if needed